Attendance Profile: Houston & Dallas/Fort Worth

 Middle school grades see the lowest average days absent, while pre-K and high school grades see the highest.

-Pre-K sees the highest chronic absence rates.
+Pre-K has the highest chronic absence rates.

 Zoom Y-Scale